Britain ready for blast-off as it joins space tourism race

 "For Britain to be the first spaceport in Europe to be able to offer that service, because we have the legislation in place, because we've sorted out our infrastructure, that will be huge," said Major Peake.

 "It's a very exciting time right now.
-Space tourism can come under some criticism as a sport for the rich, but...that's how aviation started.
+Space tourism can come under some criticism as a sport for the rich, but ... that's how aviation started.
 What might be perceived as an expensive folly today actually can in future become a very efficient means of transportation.

-"If you extend Virgin Galactic's principle of suborbital flight and improve the vehicles... you could do London-to-Sydney in an hour and a half."
+"If you extend Virgin Galactic's principle of suborbital flight and improve the vehicles ... you could do London-to-Sydney in an hour and a half."

 Andrew Kuh, the head of space flight policy at the UK Space Agency, who is speaking at London's Citadel festival next weekend, said: "The Space Industry Act 2018 has already put in place the legal framework and now we're working on the regulations to enable suborbital human space flight."We need to assess safety in a different environment."